Skip to Main Content

 Citing & Referencing: Introduction

-According to The University of the West Indies' (UWI) Thesis Guide, the Faculty of Law has several recommended citation styles.
-However, the Oxford University Standard for Citation of Legal Authorities (OSCOLA) is the style most frequently used on the St. Augustine Campus in the undergraduate and postgraduate law programmes.
+According to The University of the West Indies' (UWI) Thesis Guide, the Faculty of Law has a few recommended citation styles.
+However, the Oxford University Standard for Citation of Legal Authorities (OSCOLA) is the style most frequently used by the undergraduate and postgraduate law programmes on the St. Augustine Campus (STA).
 Notwithstanding, law students should consult their academic supervisors/lecturers regarding the citing/referencing style required for a specific assignment.

 The UWI, The Alma Jordan Library (AJL), and the web offer many resources on plagiarism, citing and referencing, and OSCOLA.
 This page will highlight a selection of such resources.